 \subsubsection{Zipcode images}

 The zipcode images~\citep{stuetzleandnugent10} dataset consists of $n=2000$ $16\times 16$ images of handwritten Hindu-Arabic numerals and is our second higher-dimensional example.
-As in the ALL dataset of Section~\ref{sec:sim.ALL}, we normalized the observations to have zero mean and unit variance so that the Euclidean distance between any two normalized images is negatively and linearly related to the correlation between their pixels.
-We extracted and used the first $m=33$ KPCs for all algorithms but GSL-NN.
-KNOB-SynC identified 9 groups and had the best clustering performance ($\mR=0.76$).
-DP is the second best ($\mR=0.58$) performer but identifies $\hat C=53$ groups (including singletons) followed by MGHD ($\mR=0.56,\hat C=6$), K-mH ($\mR=0.55, \hat C=22$), GSL-NN and spectral clustering (both with $\mR=0.54$ but $\hat C = 7$ and 23).
+As in the ALL dataset of Section~\ref{sec:sim.ALL}, we normalize the observations to have zero mean and unit variance so that the Euclidean distance between any two normalized images is negatively and linearly related to the correlation between their pixels.
+We extract and use the first $m=33$ KPCs for all algorithms but GSL-NN.
+KNOB-SynC identifies 9 groups and has the best clustering performance ($\mR=0.76$).
+DP is the second best ($\mR=0.58$) performer but finds $\hat C=53$ groups (including singletons) followed by MGHD ($\mR=0.56,\hat C=6$), K-mH ($\mR=0.55, \hat C=22$), GSL-NN and spectral clustering (both with $\mR=0.54$ but $\hat C = 7$ and 23).
 The other methods all perform moderately to substantially worse.

 Figure~\ref{fig:zip} displays the 9 KNOB-SynC groups.
-While outliers abound in almost all groups, there is good agreement with 0, 1, 2, the leaner 8s and, less-so, 3 and 6, by and large, correctly identified.
-The digit 2 is placed in two groups, of the leaner and the rounded versions, respectively.
+While misclassifications abound in almost all groups, there is good agreement with 0, 1, 2, the leaner 8s and, (to a lesser extent) 3 and 6, largely correctly identified.
+The digit 2 is placed in two groups, of the leaner and the rounded versions.
 The group where 3 predominates also has some 5s and 8s but the categorization makes visual sense.
 Another group is composed largely of 4s, 7s and 9s but that placement also appears visually explainable.
 Clearer and straighter 7s and 9s are placed in a separate group.
 Our partitioning finds it harder to distinguish between 5 and 6 but here also the commonality of the strokes in the digits assigned to this group explains this categorization.
 Thus we see that KNOB-SynC is not only the best performer for this dataset but also provides interpretable results.
-We comment that our application of all methods to this dataset has been entirely unsupervised: methodologies that also account for spatial context and pixel neighborhood may further improve classification but are outside the purview of this paper.
+We comment that our application of all methods to this dataset has been entirely unsupervised: methodologies that also account for spatial context and pixel neighborhood may further improve the grouping but are outside the purview of this paper.